-Terrence Howard: Building An Empire From The Inside
+Terrence Howard: Re-Building An Empire From The Inside Out

 There are only a few actors that can exude the amount of “cool” that actor Terrence Howard comes across on screen.
-And few can find where he gets it from.
-It’s not like he hasn’t had his fair share of troubling time.
+From movies like The Best Man and Hustle & Flow to the hit show “Empire,” Terrance has had a cool string of success in Hollywood.
+But, it’s not like he hasn’t had his fair share of troubling time.
 From his mother losing her battle with cancer, to having to get fit for his latest role in “Empire” (a grueling 100 push-ups in between takes) and his failed marriages, he’s been pushed to the limit.
 But Terrence pushes back.

 Some might call this approach integrity; others, arrogance.
 Either way, it’s pure Howard, and he does not apologize for it: “A lot of people are told to check their manhood at the gate in this business.
 I won’t do that.”